 During the initial stage, the OECD should present an analysis of the situation in Portugal, considering all entities involved in the different aspects of quality assurance in adult education and training.

-This analysis will be the starting point for the quality assurance in adult education and training project that ANQEP, I.P. is currently engaged in, as part of the work for the European Agenda for Adult Education that should be concluded in 2021.
+This analysis will be the starting point for the quality assurance in adult education and training project that ANQEP, I.P. is currently engaged in, as part of the work for the European Agenda for Adult Education.

 As part of its responsibilities, the National Agency for Qualification and Vocational Education (ANQEP, I.P.) developed and implemented a series of measures to ensure the quality of the system, including: